kartikeya27/SeleniumHybridFramework/README.md

   /src/main/resources folder and run as a TestNG suites.
 * We can also run from LoginTest.java file right click on it and run as a TestNG suites.

+* Report will be generated inside test-output folder.
+For test repoert I am using extent report.
+  Extent.html file will be generated after every run.

 ```
 ### **Structure about this framework:**